fgsect/scat/README.md

     recommended in such devices.
 * Sony: Rooting required.
 Get a rooted adb shell and enter the command `setprop persist.usb.eng 1`.
-* Nexus: Roogiting required.
+* Nexus: Rooting required.
 Get a rooted adb shell and enter the command `setprop sys.usb.config diag,adb`.
   * Not working for Pixel devices!
 * Sailfish OS: (TODO: how to modify usb-moded settings)